arthurrauter/ormlite-android/README.md

 ## overview
 ### what is this?
-Pretend you are managing a Gallery: you have Users, Artworks and ArtCollections.
+Pretend you are managing a Gallery.
+You have Users, Artworks and ArtCollections.
 This repo is a very simple application that presents one possible solution to persisting the objects into the database.

+Relationship between classes:

 - User to (many) Artworks
 - User to (many) ArtCollections